TextField

 AttributeDescription

-NameThe name of the control.
+NameThe name of the textbox control.
 SCADE adds a variable with the same name to the page class.

 AccessabilityThe text to help impaired

-TextThe initial text displayed by the text field
+TextThe initial text displayed by the textfield

-PlaceholderThe placeholder text displayed by the text field
+PlaceholderThe placeholder text displayed by the textfield

-KeyboardHow the keyboard is displayed.
-Options are OnTop or Resize
+KeyboardHow the keyboard is displayed, options are OnTop or Resize

-Tab IndexSequence of the text fields
+Tab IndexSequence of the textfields

 SecureText is masked using iOS and Android masking characters